HL7/davinci-dtr/input/pagecontent/changehistory.md

 <ul>
   <li>
   <a href="https://jira.hl7.org/browse/FHIR-51020">FHIR-51020</a> (Non-compatible):<br>
-  Provided guidance that 'cql-identifier' should be used as CQL identifier mime type.
+  Provided guidance that <c>>cql-identifier</code> should be used as mime type for CQL identifier.
   </li>

   <li>